 Heroin detox is the process of flushing heroin from a person’s system.
+You may wonder, “how long does heroin detox take?”
 Withdrawal timelines differ for each person based on the length of time someone used the drug and what kind of dosages they used it at.
 Typically, detox and the accompanying withdrawal lasts at least a couple of weeks and can extend to a few months or even longer.
-Learn more about our heroin detox center by calling BoardPrep Recovery Center® at 866.796.4720.
+Learn more about our heroin detox in Florida by calling BoardPrep Recovery Center® today at 866.796.4720.

 Heroin Withdrawal Symptoms